JustASimpleTestOrg/yayayayay/post.md

 ## Markdown authoring from github

+This is so cool, I'm going to update my git repo.

 Type markdown to author your post...

 You will see your post update as you make changes.
 Don't forget to save your MD as you go!